 Needlework: This art has been common in Mameghan, located in 50 km destination of west of Tabriz.
 In recent years, according to less income, artists got out of interest.
 But it got prosperous with cultural art organization.
 Except that silk was replaced by rayon.

 Silver work: Silver-work is a well-liked in Tabriz from years ago.
-Silver carving is one of the well-known crafts of East Azerbaijan province.
+Silver carving is one of the well-known Handicrafts of Tabriz and East Azerbaijan province.
 Silver products include jewelries, dishes, mirrors, candlesticks, picture frames and other decorative objects.
 Silverwork is a combination of art, technique and industry.
 Today, even people who did not know much about silverworks until recently are buying silver objects to decorate their homes.
 Before this time, silver objects had been thought of as luxuries, because of their high prices.
 But attitudes have changed, and today more people are decorating their homes with silverwork, which also can be a valuable family asset.
 Two advantages of silver objects are that they don’t break, and they are easy to maintain and clean.

 Pottery and Ceramic: Ceramic productions are made in some workshops in Tabriz and Zonuz.
 Zonuz ceramic craftsmen use particular kind of soil.
 Like zonuz, ceramic industry in Shabestar has a long period experience and productions are distributed to all over the country.

 Basket weaving: What is widespread among people in Tabriz is taking basket for shopping.
 So it caused this art get well-liked.
 Flexible branches of sour cherry, willow and etc. are used for weaving basket.
 In Maraghe and surrounding villages, very delicate baskets are woven.